Hugos68/portfolio/src/content/blog/questioning-runes.md

 ## What the heck are Runes?

+You might not follow the latest Svelte news as much as I do and I certainly do not blame you.
 Runes were [first introduced](https://svelte.dev/blog/runes) on September 20 2023.
 According to the Svelte team they are:

 > Runes are function-like symbols that provide instructions to the Svelte compiler.
 You don't need to import them from anywhere — when you use Svelte, they're part of the language.

 ## My concerns